List on Bids44 →

 Essential Checks

-- Check compressor sound: The fridge compressor should hum smoothly and quietly.
-Listen for any rattling, loud clicking, or grinding noises, which could indicate a failing compressor.
+1. Check compressor sound: The fridge compressor, usually at the back-bottom, should hum smoothly and quietly.
+Listen for any rattling, clicking, or excessive loudness that indicates internal issues.

-- Test cooling performance: Place your hand inside both the freezer and the main compartment.
-The freezer should be icy cold, and the main fridge section should be noticeably cool.
-Ideally, place a glass of water inside for 30 minutes—it should be cold.
+2. Verify cooling performance: Place your hand inside both the freezer and fridge sections.
+The freezer should be very cold, and the fridge section should feel distinctly cool.
+Ask the seller to put a glass of water inside—it should be cold in 30 minutes.

-- Verify manufacturing date: Locate the rating label (usually inside the fridge door or at the back) and note the manufacturing year.
-This gives you the true age, not just the seller’s purchase date.
+3. Inspect the manufacturing date: Locate the sticker, usually inside the fridge door or on the back.
+Note the manufacturing year.
+This tells you the true age, not just when the seller bought it.

-- Check power cord and plug: Ensure the power cord is intact, without cuts or fraying.
-Check the plug pins for any signs of burn marks or discoloration, which could indicate electrical issues.
+5. Examine the power cord and plug: Look for any cuts, fraying, or exposed wires on the power cord.
+Check the plug pins for burn marks, which can indicate electrical issues.

 Insider Checks